inverse-inc/packetfence/t/venom/pfservers/configurator/TESTSUITE.md

 on DHCP lease assigned to VM.
-As a workaround, we start `dhclient` as a daemon only for this interface with a specific config to **not** override `/etc/resolv.conf`: PacketFence server will have two IP addresses one static and another one dynamic.
+As a workaround, we start `dhclient` as a daemon only for this interface with a specific config to **not** override `/etc/resolv.conf`: PacketFence server can have two IP addresses one static and another one dynamic.

 ### Step 1
 1. Configure second interface as management with portal daemon (to test other